Coronavirus digest: Germany crosses 50,000 total COVID deaths | DW | 22.01.2021

 Germany's total coronavirus pandemic death toll crossed the 50,000-mark on Friday, according to the Robert Koch Institute (RKI), the country's public health agency for disease control and prevention.

-Additionally, anyone recorded as infected with COVID-19 alongside pre-existing illnesses, but whose deaths cannot be conclusively attributed to their condition, is also counted as a COVID-19 death.
+Additionally, anyone recorded as having been infected with COVID-19 alongside preexisting illnesses, but whose deaths can not be conclusively attributed to that condition, is also counted as a COVID-19 death.

-The country has been under lockdown since mid-December 2020.
+The country has been under lockdown since mid-December.
 Sweeping restrictions that have seen most areas of public life shuttered are set to remain in place until February 14.

-It appears to be having an effect.
-Germany has recorded a consistent drop in cases, according to its 7-day cases incidence metric.
+The new lockdown appears to be having an effect.
+Germany has recorded a consistent drop in cases, according to its seven-day cases incidence metric.

 Authorities hope to bring the seven-day incidence rate back down to below 50, to allow the resumption of contact tracing.